duniter/duniter-rs/doc/en/dev/conventions-git.md

 * `style` : Style modification (usually `fmt` and `clippy`).
 * `tests` : Changes in tests or new tests.

+The commit name hase to be meaningful in the context of commit history reread.
+It should not make reference to a specific MR or discussion.
+Among other, commit history is used in changlogs and to follow the project progress, that's why it has to be self-explanatory.
 If you have a new need, please contact the main developers to add a type together.